 From one grower's experience, sometimes the veggie or fruit yields or quality may not be as we desire because of some blockage of nutrients in the soil.
 The plants, therefore, cannot uptake or digest the good bits immediately.
 An example of this is calcium which may be blocked by an excess amount of nitrogen in the soil.
 Phosphorous is another hard-to-digest one for the plants.

 With some good active microbes added in, they get the hard word done for the plants.
-In a way, these guys unblock the ways for the good nutrients to come in & be readily available for the plants to uptake and enjoy.
+They chew up all the hard bits making nutrients accessible and easier to uptake for plants.
 You can just tell that they are having enough good nutrients by looking at the plants.

 With that said, the microbes also work great for cut flower garden and fruits.
 Orchid growers have sprayed this stuff on their orchids about once or twice a week.
 From what they've seen, the plants produce more flowers & the flowers remain on the stems for much longer.